Shelby Harris: Seattle Seahawks

 On March 16, 2022, Harris was traded to the Seattle Seahawks along with two first-round picks, two second-round picks, a fifth-round pick, quarterback Drew Lock, and tight end Noah Fant in exchange for quarterback Russell Wilson and a fourth-round pick.
 He started 14 games in 2022, recording 44 tackles, two sacks, and four passes defensed.

 On March 14, 2023, Harris was released by the Seahawks.

+Cleveland Browns

+On August 10, 2023, Harris signed with the Cleveland Browns.
+He played in 17 games with seven starts, recording 28 tackles, 1.5 sacks, and five passes defensed.

+On March 14, 2024, Harris signed a one-year contract extension with the Browns.